A couple of pieces of Fusion news September 4, 2008

 Oracle’s Fusion Progress and secrecy August 4, 2008

-Posted by Tipster in Fusion, Oracle, PeopleSoft.add a comment
+Posted by Duncan in Fusion, Oracle, PeopleSoft.comments closed

 There’s a good summary post on Oracle and how they’re far more secretive about their products than PeopleSoft ever used to be.
 The post deals with Fusion, but I think that the same point applies to many products, including PeopleSoft applications and Tools releases.
 Even tools patches have very vague release dates.